-These CRI extension functions compute pseudo-random numbers and either set or retrieve a seed.
-RANF obtains the first or next in a series of pseudo-random numbers, such that 0 < y < 1, in the form of a normalized floating-point number.
-RANF uses a null argument.
+- Obtains the first or next in a series of pseudo-random numbers, such that 0 < y < 1, in the form of a normalized floating-point number. - Uses a null argument.
+If an argument is supplied, it will be ignored.
+Parentheses are required in the call, however.